Skip to main content

 High-Intensity Interval Training (HIIT)

 HIIT involves short bursts of all-out effort followed by brief recovery periods.
-This type of training has been shown to be exceptionally effective at improving insulin sensitivity and stimulating release.
+This type of training has been shown to be exceptionally effective at improving insulin sensitivity and stimulating growth hormone release.
 From a hormonal perspective, its primary benefit is its efficiency.
 A 20-minute HIIT session can yield metabolic benefits comparable to much longer sessions of steady-state cardio, making it a time-effective tool for improving the overall metabolic environment that supports healthy testosterone levels.

 The Critical Role of Sleep and Circadian Biology